Just launched

 How it works

 When something notable occurs in your system, Paddle creates an event entity with information about what happened and when.
+You use the list events operation in the API to get a paginated list of events that have occurred.
+This is sometimes called the event stream.

 Create a notification destination